-The exponential series converges for every finite value of $x \in \mathbb{R}$ (the ROC is the entire real line), thus the exponential is called an entire function.

-9 Analytic functions: Any function that has a Taylor series expansion is called an analytic function.
-10 Within the ROC, the series expansion defines a single valued function.
-Polynomials, 1/(1-xj) and e^{xj} 11 are examples of analytic functions.
-Because analytic functions are easily manipulated term by term, 12 they may be used to find solutions of differential equations.
-The derivatives of a series are uniquely 13 determined, term by term, within the ROC.
+The exponential series converges for every finite value of $x \in \mathbb{R}$ (the RoC is the entire real line), thus the exponential is called an entire function.
+Analytic functions: Any function that has a Taylor series expansion is called an analytic function.
+Within the RoC, the series expansion defines a single valued function.
+Polynomials, 1/(1-x) and $e^x$ are examples of analytic functions that are real.
+Because analytic functions are easily manipulated term by term, they may be used to find solutions of differential equations, since the derivatives of a series are uniquely determined within the RoC, due to Eq.
+1.18.

-Every analytic function has a corresponding differential equation, that is determined by the coefficients of the analytic power series.
-An example is the exponential, which has the property that it is the eigenfunction of the derivative operation
+Every analytic function has a corresponding differential equation, that is determined by the coefficients $a_k$ of the analytic power series.
+An example is the exponential, which has the property that it is the eigenfunction of the derivative operation which may be verified using Eq.
+1.20.
+This relationship is a common definition of the exponential function, which is a very special, because it is the eigenfunction of the derivative.